kellertobias/kuvo-proxy/readme.md

 This project is meant to be used by people who know a little bit of prgramming.
 This project is developed by modern standards, however it was an application that was needed to be done within a short time and thus some design decisions are not that good and here and there is some code-smell.
 Feel free to create Merge Requests for improving upon this tool.

+# Developing

+this application supports multiple flags that can be set via environment variables:
+- SPY=1 disables internal functionality and just displays requests and respones to original KUVO
+- LOG=1 enables request logging
+- UNSAFE=1 disables https and falls back to http. this will not work with Rekordbox, but might help debugging ssl related stuff

 # Roadmap:

 - [X] Intercept Start/Stop/Update/Login/Logout from Rekordbox